 The Quaich can also be passed amongst the Wedding Party (and even the rest of the guests), with a family member ensuring it is kept refilled - as is the Scottish way.

 A Quaich makes an excellent wedding or anniversary gift and can be engraved with clan crests, messages of goodwill, names & dates, quotes from poems etc.

 VIDEO of Quaich Ceremony: Check out this a lovely example of a Quaich ceremony.
-(Note that the ceremony is not limited just to Weddings, it can be used during many other occasions.)
+(Note that the ceremony is not limited just to Weddings, it can be adapted for many other celebrations such as wedding anniversaries, christenings and birthdays.)